antD97/RailTransportPlus/README.md

 Provide basic mechanics that can be used by players to create creative complex systems.
 Some problems are left for the player to solve (e.g. carts going too fast need to slow down for corners)

-Default max boosted furnace cart speed of 60 m/s was chosen to be competitive to other transportation options on effort for travel speed.
+Default max boosted furnace cart speed of 65 m/s was chosen to be competitive to other transportation options on effort for travel speed.

 - rail transport plus boosted furnace cart
-  - 60 m/s (42.43 m/s if travelling diagonally by moving across each horizontal axis)
+  - 65 m/s (45.96 m/s if travelling diagonally by moving across each horizontal axis)
   - pros
     - lots of storage/seating
     - afk-able
     - faster than elytra
   - cons
-    - rail infrastructure cost
+    - substantial infrastructure cost
     - optional station infrastructure cost
 - elytra
   - 33.5 m/s